 REASONABLENESS CRITERIA: COST EFFECTIVENESS.
 The Cost per Benefited Receptor (CBR) shall be calculated to determine if the construction of a barrier for mitigation is reasonable (meets costs considerations).
 The barrier dimensions are 1,000 feet in length and 14 feet in height.
-The barrier cost shall use KYTC's current cost per square foot, which is currently set at \$30 (as of July 1, 2020).
-However, this cost is updated every five (5) years, so the current cost shall be used in these calculations.
+The barrier cost shall use KYTC's current cost per square foot, which is currently set at \$32 (as of July 1, 2022).

-Using Equation 1 of the Cost Effectiveness section in this Noise Policy, the CBR for this situation equals \$28,000 (see calculations below).
+Using Equation 1 of the Cost Effectiveness section in this Noise Policy, the CBR for this situation equals \$29,867 (see calculations below).
 Therefore, the barrier is determined to be cost effective.